BonFX

 41. Inclusive Design

-Inclusive Design is the process of designing products that are accessible and usable by as many people as possible, regardless of their age, gender, ability, or status.
+Inclusive Design infographic illustration UX Inclusive Design is the process of designing products that are accessible and usable by as many people as possible, regardless of their age, gender, ability, or status.
+Microsoft’s Inclusive Design toolkit is one of the best resources for this approach.
 It aims to create products that do not exclude anyone and respects diversity among users.
 Inclusive Design can lead to more accessible products and a larger potential user base.
-Inclusive Design infographic illustration UX

 42. Navigation